 Email #1 The Teaser

 Add your YouTube video teaser to your newsletter, three weeks to a month in advance.
-No dates or times needed, just the teaser.
+No dates or times are needed, just the teaser.

 Email #2 Save the Date